Sport in Russia

 Russia's traditional popular sport is Bandy (informally called "Russian hockey").
 It is considered by the country as a national sport, and is one of the biggest spectator sports.
 Although the modern rules of the game were written in England, Russians still claim to be the inventors of this sport.

-Lev Ivanovich Yashin nicknamed as "The Black Spider" was a Soviet-Russian football goalkeeper, considered by many to be the greatest goalkeeper in the history of the game.
+Lev Ivanovich Yashin, nicknamed "The Black Spider", was a Soviet-Russian football goalkeeper considered by many to be the greatest goalkeeper in the history of the game.
 He was also vice president of the Football Federation of the Soviet Union.
 Andrey Sergeyevich Arshavin is a Russian professional footballer who plays for FC Zenit Saint Petersburg.
 He is an ex-captain of the Russian national team.
 Arshavin began his career at Zenit in the year 2000.
 He won numerous trophies with the club until his departure in 2009 including the Russian Premier League, Russian Premier League Cup, Russian Super Cup, UEFA Cup and the UEFA Super Cup.

-One notable international sporting events recently held in Russia were the 2014 Winter Olympics and Paralympics, and the 2018 FIFA World Cup.
+Notable international sporting events recently held in Russia include the 2014 Winter Olympics and Paralympics, and the 2018 FIFA World Cup.

 Below are details of sports, sporting events and sports people related to Russia.